punkstack/ninjaworld/README.md

 * A village and the neighbouring village are connected bidirectionally.

 * The initial energy of an otsutsuki is 10,000 moves and can use one move in a day, after which it will die.

+## Next Steps

+* Improvement of I/O validation
+* Need more test cases to improve the test coverage
+* Need more map examples
+* Custom logger implemented but it is not upto the mark
+* CI pipelin for tests